 ‘We really like to use wood in a very calm way in kitchens.
 You can maintain clean lines and use sleek surfaces, but wood itself brings craft and texture, both visual and tactile,’ says Tom Rutt, founder, TR Studio.

 ‘We love how this kitchen strikes the balance between traditional and contemporary.
 It is clearly a real solid timber door, but the colour makes it abstracted and adds a modernity.’

 6. Turn to reclaimed for a more unique and sustainable look

 Reclaimed wood has clear environmental benefits, not to mention unique historic appeal.
-Often associated with very rustic, timeworn designs, this version by salvage specialists Retrouvius demonstrates a more sophisticated approach.
+Often associated with very rustic, timeworn kitchen styles and designs, this version by salvage specialists Retrouvius demonstrates a more sophisticated approach.
 Made from old timber shelving, the geometric door fronts are beautifully executed for maximum impact.

 ‘Our salvaged tropical hardwoods were used in the areas where the main cooking action takes place,’ says Maria Speake, founder, Retrouvius.
 ‘Brilliant for backsplashes and countertops, the wood is innately water resistant, hardwearing and the odd splash of oil from cooking all adds to the timbers own natural oiliness and is absorbed to help protect the wood.’